mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 application built-in password manager.
 Function takes `options` object as an argument containing fields necessary to create a login credential.
-Properties of an `options` depend on type of an authentication but regardless of that, there are two optional callback `onDone` and `onError` properties that may be passed to observe success or failure of performed operation.
+Properties of an `options` depend on type of an authentication but regardless of that, there are two optional callback `onComplete` and `onError` properties that may be passed to observe success or failure of performed operation.